how much air does a plasma cutter need

 |

 How Much Air Does a Plasma Cutter Need?
+(A Complete Guide)

-So how much air does a plasma cutter need?
+So, how much air does a plasma cutter need?
 Air requirements for a plasma cutter will require about 4-8 SCFM delivered at 90-120 PSI.
 This will cover units that are intended for up to 3/8″ thick steel to large units that can handle 7/8″ this steel.

 Of course, there are caveats to this.
 Also, there are some things to keep in mind when matching a plasma cutter to an air compressor.
 Let’s go over some of these things that are worth knowing.